forky2/afl-showmap-issue/README.md

 # Issue

-It appears that binaries compiled with musl break afl-qemu-trace forkserver behaviour.
+Binaries compiled with musl break afl-qemu-trace forkserver behaviour.

-When a target static musl binary is run with AFL_ENTRYPOINT defined, all non-crashing test inputs will all produce a crash after a crashing test input is run.
-This would suggest that something between _start() and main() is causing an issue for the forkserver.
+When a target static musl binary is run with AFL_ENTRYPOINT defined, all non-crashing test inputs will produce a crash after a crashing test input is run.

+## Cause

+Unlike GLIBC which will always make a syscall to gettid for its TID, musl caches a thread's TID in the TLS.
+This is fine for normal fork operations as musl will update the TLS after the fork with a syscall to gettid.
+However, in the magical case where QEMU is forking the process unbeknownst to the guest process, the child process will keep an invalid TID and use it in calls such as `tkill(int tid, int sig)`.

+## Remediation

+Whilst we might prefer that musl had not implemented its TID recording in this way I don't think this is a musl bug.
+I propose that the syscall translation in qemuafl modifies such spurious syscalls so that they behave as intended.

+By way of example:
+* Say the QEMU forkserver parent TID is 10 just before forking.
+* And the QEMU forkserver child TID is 15 just after forking.
+* Keep these two values in globals so that when a call to __safe_tkill() is made
+  * the value of arg1 is compared to parent TID.
+  * if and only if they are equal, arg1 is replaced with the recorded value of child TID.

+I have done a proof of concept of this which is successful at resolving the issue, but it is a bit messy.

+I've only tested a fix for tkill in linux-user.
+I've not done it for other syscalls that take a TID nor have I looked into bsd-user.

-## AFLplusplus
+## Testing baseline

-This issue is tested against AFLplusplus dev branch.
+This issue was tested against AFLplusplus dev branch.
 AFLplusplus is compiled
 with:

 ```